Donor Data: How to Turn Insights Into Donations

 What donor data to track?

-To begin collecting donor data, you need to understand which data points are most likely to influence your decisions.
-While essential data points might vary from organization to organization, your donor database should include five essential information points.
+To collect data of donors in the best way, you need to understand which data points are most likely to influence your decisions.
+While essential data points might vary from organization to organization, your fundraising database should include five essential information points.
 They are:

 1. Demographic details